Apple cider vinegar has gained popularity in recent years and is often touted as a healthy cure-all for everything.

 Taking ACV may help lower cholesterol and triglycerides.

-It’s important to note that the research has mainly been done in animal study.
+It’s important to note that the research has mainly been done in an animal study.
 More research is needed to determine the effects on humans.
 (3)

 3. Manage Blood Pressure Better